MarxMustermann/OfMiceAndMechs/README.md

 I think i created a feeling of

-* purpose, by adding hints on what comes after the cuurent phase and the obvious expectation that the player will try to get into the next phase.
+* purpose, by adding hints on what comes after the current phase and the obvious expectation that the player will try to get into the next phase.
 This is kind of weak, but works well enough for now and can be scaled up.
 Additional elements of purpose would be great to have.
 * progress, by adding chat menues, quests and story phases that have to be unlocked by the player and congratulating the player when a new thing is unlocked.
 There are only a few things to unlock and the way to get there is pretty grindy, but that can be improved on.
-* adventure, by allowing the player to progress to talk to people, learn some lore and be send through the mech the player doesn't fully know the purpose of.
+* adventure, by allowing the player to progress, to talk to people, learn some lore and be send through the mech the player doesn't fully know the purpose of.
 Also some mild element of danger and punishment is added to stress the player a bit.
 This topic is barely scratched, but i think a combination of the feeling of purpose, progress and discovery will likely create a feeling of adventure.
 * discovery, by putting the player into a small room and having the player discover more of the map combined with bits of lore after some progress.
 Giving the player free movement allows to find some easter egg like functionality that is not bound into the story yet.
 This should cover both the players that rush for completion and the players who like to look around something to find.
 I think the way to go is revealing more features/lore/areas as the player progresses combined with experimental stuff that's harder to find.

 All in all i think i figuered out a way to make the game feel like a game and hope that continuing this way will make the game feel like a interesting game further down the line.